yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Quick Start

-Immediately below are a set of instructions that allow you to execute the cpt software quickly.
-There are no explanations of the steps here.
-Please look at the rest of the README file if you have any problems.

-This software uses Anaconda with Python 3.9 so you will need to install and open an Anaconda shell.
+This software runs in a Python 3.9 environment within Anaconda, so you will need to install and open an Anaconda shell.
 Once that is open, move to the top directory of tet_mesh_tools (the directory with the file README.md in it) and type the following the FIRST time you run the tet_mesh_tools software.
 Not all the instructions are required for later runs:

 `conda env create -f environment_tetmesht.yml`